vedph/mqdq_mqutil/doc/apparatus.md

 </app>
 ```

-Here we have two app elements referred to the same word "umbras" `d005w258`; in the first element, "fontibus umbras" has the variant "frondibus aras"; in the second element, "umbras" has the variant "aras".
-These could easily be merged into a single app element with the proper entries, thus removing the overlap.
+Here we have two `app` elements referred to the same word "umbras" `d005w258`; in the first element, "fontibus umbras" has the variant "frondibus aras"; in the second element, "umbras" has the variant "aras".
+These could easily be merged into a single `app` element with the proper entries, thus removing the overlap.

-In these cases the fix must be manual; the parser just logs the issue as an error; it is up to the users check the log and apply the fixes, and then repeat the parsing.
+In these cases the fix must be manual.
+The parser can just log the issue as an error; it is up to the users check the log, apply the fixes to the source XML document, and then repeat the parsing.

 For instance, here is a reduced excerpt from the log:

 ```txt
 [INF] --Parsing app #21@1699